groupdocs-editor/Groupdocs.Editor-References-Tutorials/content/english/java/advanced-features/excel-file-security-java-groupdocs-editor/_index.md

 ## Implementation Guide

-We'll break down the implementation into four distinct features, each addressing a specific functionality related to document security.
+We'll cover four core scenarios, each with clear steps and code excerpts.

-### Open Document Without Password
+### How to Open Excel Without Password

-This feature attempts to open a password-protected document without providing a password.

-#### Overview

-If you need to check if a document can be accessed without a password or handle cases where the password is unknown, this method will attempt to do so and catch any exceptions that arise.
+If you need to verify whether a workbook is password‑protected, try opening it directly and catch the exception.

-#### Implementation Steps

-##### 1. Import Required Classes
+#### Step 1 – Import Required Classes
 ```java
 import com.groupdocs.editor.Editor;
 import com.groupdocs.editor.PasswordRequiredException;
 ```

-##### 2. Initialize the Editor
+#### Step 2 – Initialize the Editor

-Set up your file path and create an instance of `Editor`.

 ```java
 String inputFilePath = "path/to/sample_xls_protected";
 Editor editor = new Editor(inputFilePath);
 ```

-##### 3. Attempt to Open Without a Password
+#### Step 3 – Attempt to Open Without a Password

-Use a try-catch block to handle exceptions.

 ```java
 try {
     // Try editing without a password